JDRaftKeeper/RaftKeeper/docs/how-to-monitor-and-manage.md

 It is based on the Zookeeper v3.5 4lw command, and we have made some extensions on this basis to better facilitate monitoring.
 Additionally, we provide some basic management commands.

-The 4lw commands has a white list configuration four_letter_word_white_list which has default value `conf,cons,crst,envi,ruok,srst,srvr,stat,wchs,dirs,mntr,isro,lgif,rqld,uptm,csnp`.
+The 4lw commands has a white list configuration `four_letter_word_white_list` which has default value `conf,cons,crst,envi,ruok,srst,srvr,stat,wchs,dirs,mntr,isro,lgif,rqld,uptm,csnp`.
+If you want to enable more command, just add to it, or use `*`.

-You can send the commands to ClickHouse Keeper `nc`.
+You can send the commands to ClickHouse Keeper by `nc`.

 ```
 echo mntr | nc localhost 8101